 Once that college loan is repaid, the benefits proliferate.
 “It’s one less debt you owe.
 The money you make is now free to be invested and applied to owning a house, saving for retirement or putting a child through college,” Katz says.

-Ironically, the need for instant gratification is what prevents students from paying off their loans so quickly and, as a result, delays more fulfilling life investments.
+Not knowing how to manage finances properly can prevent students from paying off their loans so quickly and, as a result, delay more fulfilling life investments.
 By planning ahead and knowing how your mind works, you can make some necessary sacrifices and avoid falling off the budgetary wagon.